TheReverend403/cappuccino/README.md

-RiceDB
+Cappuccino
 ======

 An IRC bot designed to maintain a database of user submitted links to various subjects including desktops, mobile phone homescreens, dotfiles and operating systems
 Primarily designed with [#rice@irc.rizon.net](https://qchat.rizon.net/?channels=rice) in mind.

-ricedb was developed against Python 3.6, but *should* run on Python 3.5.
+Cappuccino is currently developed against Python 3.7 and not tested on earlier versions.

 # Installation